 The Original is a revamp of my first ever water recipe for tea, which circulated around reddit a few years ago.
 It is the lightest and most forgiving water recipe I’ve released.

 Note: This is a dry salt style recipe, an artificial format geared toward ease of use.
 This format has certain limitations in its ability to bring the best out of tea.
-Those who are interested in exploring the capabilities of a finely tuned, yet natural style water should try Truth Serum.
+Those who are interested in exploring the capabilities of a finely tuned, yet natural style water should try Empirical Water.

 10x Concentrate – Do not drink!